Part 11: Arrays and Slices

 Slices

 A slice is a convenient, flexible and powerful wrapper on top of an array.
 Slices do not own any data on their own.
-They are the just references to existing arrays.
+They are just references to existing arrays.

 Creating a slice